cronburg/shadow-memory/README.md

 Julian Seward (2007).

 The goal is to have a user-friendly API for working with shadow memory representing a user-defined concept.
-Concepts of particular interest include:
+Concepts of particular interest include but are not limited to:

 * Software-based memory error detection:
   * Bad memory accesses (e.g. Segmentation Fault inducing semantic bugs)